 Langton’s Classification is Australia’s equivalent to Bordeaux’s 1855 Classification.
 And for Australian wine lovers, it is nearly as influential.

 Out of the 136 elite Australian wines classified by Langton’s, only 22 qualify to be included in the very top rank.
 Of these, more than half are Shirazes, and just three are pure Cabernets.
 And of the three, only one is from the mythic Coonawarra region.
 It is the legendary Wynns Coonawarra Estate John Riddoch Cabernet Sauvignon.

-The wine’s story is nearly as astonishing as the wine itself, having descended from John Riddoch’s pioneering 1860s plantings in Terra Rossa soil, culminating in his heroic 1895 and 1898 Coonawarra Vineyards Clarets.
+The wine’s story is nearly as astonishing as the wine itself, having descended from John Riddoch’s pioneering late-19th-century plantings in Terra Rossa soil, culminating in his heroic 1895 and 1898 Coonawarra Vineyards Clarets.

 But with many of his vineyards later abandoned, Riddoch might have been forgotten, had it not been for Samuel and David Wynn.
 In 1951, they acquired Riddoch’s old Coonawarra Cellars buildings and surrounding vineyards, renaming it Wynns Coonawarra Estate.